-Based in Christchurch and a leading face of New Zealand rural media, Sarah has been both in front of and behind the camera and microphone as an established rural radio and TV host, business owner and proud founder of recently launched podcast, Sarah’s Country.
+Based in Christchurch and a leading face of New Zealand rural media, Sarah has been both in front of and behind the camera and microphone as an established rural radio and TV host, business owner and proud founder of recently launched live daily show, Sarah’s Country, in alliance with Farmers Weekly.
 Passionate about telling stories and channelling information to help farmers grow their businesses and protect the environment, she has been a host for Rural Exchange, a rural commentator for The AM Show, a producer and director for Country TV and also a Finalist for the 2018 Rural Women of Influence Awards.
 Owner of agri-communication agency Perriam Media, this ‘girl boss’ is all for encouraging, celebrating and inspiring fellow rural women to kick goals and smash glass ceilings.

 How would you describe yourself in three words?